Managing Multiple Git Configurations for Local and Global Repositories

 config_reader() Uses GitPython to read configuration settings from the Git configuration file.

-Recognizing Configuration Scripts for Git
+Recognizing Configuration Scripts For Git

 Several Git accounts for various repositories can be configured; this is handled by the scripts in the earlier examples.
 A Bash script that configures both local and global Git configurations is the first script.
 To establish the global user name and email, run git config user.name --global and git config user.email --global at the beginning.
 This guarantees that these credentials will be used by any repository that is not specially set.
 The script then uses the cd command to browse to the specific repository directory.
 It uses git config user.name and git config user.email to set the local user name and email once it is in the desired repository.
 The global settings for the repository in question are superseded by this local configuration.
 Lastly, the script tries to push modifications using git push after using git config --list to show all the existing configurations, which helps to confirm that the changes have been implemented appropriately.